societe-generale/code2pg/README.md

 ```
 ./code2pg --help ALL_INSTRUCTIONS | pandoc -f markdown -o myfile.pdf
 ```
-- analyze java files in the current directory with an extension .java and generate an estimation.html report:
+- analyze files in the current directory with an extension .java and generate an estimation.html report.
+SQL instructions will have to searched in comma delimited strings:
 ```
-./code2pg -e java -l java
+./code2pg -e java -l comma-strings
 ```
 - analyze java, jsp and .properties files in the current directory.
-This will so far need two reports as Oracle instructions will need to be analyzed in "" delimited strings, but directly in .properties files:
+This will so far need two reports as Oracle instructions will need to be analyzed in comma delimited strings, but directly in .properties files:
 ```
-./code2pg -e java -e jsp -l java -f myproject_java.html
+./code2pg -e java -e jsp -l comma-strings -f myproject_java.html
-./code2pg -e properties -l plsql -f myproject_properties.html
+./code2pg -e properties -l plain -f myproject_properties.html
 ```
 - analyze plsql files in two directories with extension .properties and generate a named html report.
-When SQL files must be analyzed directly (such as pl/sql or .properties files), please configure the language as plsql.
+When SQL files must be analyzed directly (such as pl/sql or .properties files), please configure the language as "plain".
 For other languages, Oracle instructions will be searched between string delimiters.
 ```
-./code2pg -e properties -l plsql -d /tmp/project1 -d /tmp/project2 -o project_estimate.html
+./code2pg -e properties -l plain -d /tmp/project1 -d /tmp/project2 -o project_estimate.html
 ```
 - analyze java files in a SVN repository and generate a text report:
 ```
-./code2pg -D svn -d https://mysvnrepo/project/trunk -l java -e java -f txt
+./code2pg -D svn -d https://mysvnrepo/project/trunk -l comma-strings -e java -f txt
 ```
 - use a configuration file
 ```